whatbrownies/CambridgeFAQ/README.md

 - 🏆-ma-dubs - Used for posting your wins.
 Photos are generally recommended

 # **Common Questions**
 #### 1️⃣ What are the store hours?
+How often are shuffles on these days?
 _**2021 Extended Holiday Hours**_
 - Monday - Saturday from 9AM to 9PM EST
   - If there is a shuffle, shuffle begins at 8AM EST
+  - Shuffles are completely random during the weekday.
 - Sunday 10AM to 7PM EST
-  - If there is a shuffle, shuffle begins at 9AM EST
+  - There has been no weekend shuffles to anyones knowledge, so go at your own risk

 #### 2️⃣ When does Micro Center get new GPU/CPU Stock
 - The following days are community known days to have the best chance of getting said items: Monday, Wednesday, Thursday, and most recently Friday. **DO NOT ASSOCIATE THESE DAYS FOR GUARENTEED STOCK**